Lilie Chouliaraki

 Her research examines case studies on disaster news, humanitarian and human rights communication, migration as well as war and conflict journalism, approaching these in a historical perspective and across mass media and digital platforms.
 This research has been published in her trilogy of books on human vulnerability as a problem of communication: The Spectatorship of Suffering (2006/2011), The Ironic Spectator.
 Solidarity in the Age of Post-humanitarianism (2013) and The Digital Border.
 Migration, Technology, Power (2022, with Myria Georgiou).

 Chouliaraki's research has expanded to include the history and politics of victimhood, particularly within the context of emotional capitalism, social media platforms, and far-right populism.
 This research cycle culminated in a trilogy of books, the first of which, appeared as Wronged.
 The Weaponization of Victimhood (Columbia University Press, 2024) received the Outstanding Book Award from the International Communication Association (ICA).

-Building on the arguments developed in the book, the author also contributed to The Guardian, where they analyzed how populist narratives around Donald Trump and Volodymyr Zelenskyy reshape public debates on victimhood and military aid (The Guardian, March 5, 2025).
+Building on the arguments developed in the book, the author also contributed to The Guardian, where they analyzed how populist narratives around Donald Trump and Volodymyr Zelenskyy reshape public debates on victimhood and military aid.